jonaschn/awesome-he/README.md

 - [KU Leuven](https://www.esat.kuleuven.be/cosic/tag/cosic-guide-to-crypto/).
 An introduction to homomorphic encryption.
 - [Micciancio, Daniele](http://cseweb.ucsd.edu/~daniele/LatticeLinks/FHE.html).
 Links to papers and implementations of Lattice Cryptography schemes.
 - [Microsoft Research](https://www.youtube.com/playlist?list=PLD7HFcN7LXRef-eTSGt_XOUJLZNoDINUn).
 Videos from SEAL/CKKS talks at Microsoft's Private AI Bootcamp.
+- [OpenFHE](https://www.openfhe.org).
+Webinars about the foundations of applied FHE, the latest advances in the OpenFHE project and applications of FHE.
 - [Vaikuntanathan, Vinoid](https://people.csail.mit.edu/vinodv/FHE/FHE-refs.html).
 A list of references about FHE, covering top papers in the field.
 - [Zhigang Chen](https://zhigang-chen.github.io/FHE%20Resources.html).
 A list of English and Chinese FHE and Machine Learning references.